 Where to visit in Fort Lauderdale: Shopping, entertainment, museums, and more

-Whether you love to spend your Saturdays shopping, cooling off in a local museum, on a jet ski, or racing through an escape room, Fort Lauderdale has options for you.
+Whether you love to spend your Saturdays shopping, cooling off in a local museum, on a jet ski, or racing through an escape room, Fort Lauderdale has plenty of fun things to do.

 Shopping and more